Manage job inputs

 </Tabs>

-Adding a job input schema will create a structured form in the launch drawer, making it easier to launch the job.
+Adding a job input schema creates a structured form in the launch drawer for users launching the job.

 <Frame>